huggingface/transformers/docs/source/en/internal/generation_utils.md

 ## Constraints

 A [`Constraint`] can be used to force the generation to include specific tokens or sequences in the output.
+Please note that this is exclusivelly available to our PyTorch implementations.

 [[autodoc]] Constraint